EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 |       | application/csrattrs                           (res) |  285  |
 {: #table_mediatypes cols="l l" title="EST functions and there associated Media-Type and IANA numbers"}

+NOTE: CBOR is becoming a de facto encoding scheme in IoT settings.
+There is already work in progress on CBOR encoding of X.509 certificates {{I-D.raza-ace-cbor-certificates}}, and this can be extended to other EST messages.

 ## Message Bindings
 The EST-oscore message characteristics are identical to those specified in Section 5.4 of {{I-D.ietf-ace-coap-est}}.
 It is RECOMMENDED that